 The Role of an Undershirt

-For both the short sleeve and long sleeve button up shirts, always wear a 100% cotton undershirt (V neck preferred).
+For both the short-sleeve and long-sleeve button up shirts, always wear a 100% cotton undershirt (V-neck preferred).
 Although wearing two layers of clothing sounds warmer than wearing a single layer, a cotton undershirt protects the outer layer from sweat and fabric staining antiperspirants.
 If you sweat heavily, consider bringing an extra shirt to change into.
-For more info, visit Tug over at undershirtguy.com – he’s the internet’s expert on undershirts!
+Take a look at AoM’s guide to undershirts for more info.

 Wearing a Shirt Un-tucked